 Marco Navarro-Génie

-Marco Navarro-Génie, BA (Concordia University), MA, PhD (University of Calgary) is the founding president of the Haultain Research Institute.
+Marco Navarro-Génie, BA (Concordia University), MA, PhD (University of Calgary) is the founding president of the Haultain Research Institute and host of Thought Farming, the Institute’s podcast.

 Dr. Navarro-Génie was born in Nicaragua and grew up as an adolescent in Montreal, where he fled the communist regime that strangles his native country to this day.
 In search of broader horizons, he moved to Alberta in 1990.
 After two decades in academe, he joined the free-market public policy world.
 Before the founding of the Haultain Institute, he was the fourth President of the Atlantic Institute for Market Studies (AIMS) based in Halifax, Nova Scotia.